avi-01/CodeforcesBOT_CLI/README.md

 ## Template

-Predefined template.cpp is provide in assests folder that each default sol.cpp.
+Predefined template, i.e, template.cpp is provide in assests folder that is default code for each sol.cpp.
 You can save your own templae in template.cpp.

 ## Additional Features